Security

 • Microphone — Only voice calling, recording, and voice assistant apps

 • Location — Minimize "Always" permissions.
-Use "While Using" instead
+Use "While Using" instead.
+Many apps work perfectly without any location access

 • Storage/Files — Only apps that need to save or access files